ipython/ipython-website/faq.rst

 Does IPython play well with Windows?
 ------------------------------------
 Yes, it most definitely does!
-There are some things that should be noted: `see the wiki <http://wiki.ipython.org/IPython_on_Windows>`_.
+There are some things that should be noted: `seethe wiki <http://wiki.ipython.org/IPython_on_Windows>`_.

 What is the best way to install IPython?
 ----------------------------------------